 Many companies find that, as they grow, a knowledgeable member of staff ends up becoming the 'IT scapegoat'.

 Known to be good with computers, the 'IT scapegoat' gets bombarded with requests for help whenever anything goes wrong, distracting them from their actual job.

-If your sales manager spends more time helping staff with computer problems than selling, then you know it's time to make some changes.
-The cost-effective answer is – usually – outsourced IT support.
-You make monthly payments to an outsourced IT support company, and your staff to get on with their jobs.
+For instance, if your sales manager spends more time helping staff with computer problems than selling, then you know it's time to make some changes.
+The cost-effective answer is ? usually ? outsourced IT support.
+You make monthly payments to an outsourced IT support company, and your staff can get on with their jobs.